Cody-Sims/LLama4Hackathon/video-description-app/README.md

 - `/transcribe` - Python script for audio transcription
 - `/uploads` - Temporary storage for uploaded videos (created at runtime)
 - `/processing` - Temporary storage for processing files (created at runtime)
+- `/data/video` - Storage for uploaded videos for Llama API processing
+- `/data/record` - Storage for generated descriptions from Llama API

 ## License